-Evidence from other surveys broadly confirms this finding.
-Inflation expectations from the New York Fed's Survey of Consumer Expectations also point toward a spike starting in the second quarter of 2020: the median 1-year-ahead inflation expectation was 2.5% in January 2020 but had risen to 3.0% by May 2020.
-As described in Armantier et al. (2020), there was also a surge in uncertainty about inflation that took place among households starting in March 2020.
-In a new (since 2018) quarterly survey of U.S. households participating in the Nielsen Homescan Panel, we elicit quantitative expectations from tens of thousands of households.
+of U.S. households participating in the Nielsen Homescan Panel, we elicit quantitative expectations from tens of thousands of households.
 As shown in Table 2 (column 11), average inflation expectations of all respondents rose from 2.1% in January 2020 to 3.4% in July 2020, with some increase happening as early as April 2020, immediately after the imposition of lockdowns in March.
 This survey also reveals a dramatic and persistent increase in uncertainty about future inflation (Panel C of Table 1).

-Rising inflation expectations in the midst of a COVID-19 outbreak do not appear to be unique to the U.S. For example, Gautier, Ulgazi, and Vertier (2020) document an upsurge in the inflation expectations of French households.
+Rising inflation expectations in the midst of a COVID-19 outbreak do not appear to be unique to the United States.
+For example, Gautier, Ulgazi and Vertier (2020) document an upsurge in the inflation expectations of French households.
 The European Commission survey reports that this is true more generally in Europe, with inflation expectations rising from 5.5% in the first quarter of 2020 to 6.8% in the second quarter.
 In Australia, the Melbourne Institute Survey of Consumer Inflationary and Wage Expectations documented an increase of 0.6% in average inflation expectations in April of 2020 as consumer sentiment collapsed, despite a lot more respondents reporting that they expected prices to fall, indicative of a sharp rise in inflation uncertainty.
-In the June 2020 Opinion Survey on the General Public's Views and Behavior run by the Bank of Japan, there was a dramatic increase in the fraction of respondents saying that economic conditions had worsened in the last year compared to the March 2020 survey wave (72% vs 40% respectively).
+In the June 2020 Opinion Survey on the General Public's Views and Behavior run by the Bank of Japan, there was a dramatic increase in the fraction of respondents saying that economic conditions had worsened in the last year compared with the March 2020 survey wave (72% vs. 40%, respectively).
 Inflation expectations in the June wave increased to 4.3% from 3.4% in the March wave, with the variance of answers also increasing sharply.
-Evidence from developing countries is similar: inflation expectations in South Africa shot up to 6.2% in 2020Q2 from 4.8% in 2020Q1, while median inflation expectations from the Reserve Bank of India's Inflation Expectations Survey of Households went from 9% in March 2020 to 10.2% in May 2020 as broader measures of consumer confidence collapsed.
+Evidence from developing countries is similar: inflation expectations in South Africa shot up to 6.2% in the second quarter of 2020 from 4.8% in the first quarter of 2020, while median inflation expectations from the Reserve Bank of India's Inflation Expectations Survey of Households went from 9% in March 2020 to 10.2% in May 2020 as broader measures of consumer confidence collapsed.